-PropaGate Learning is a website that you log into in order to access your course.
+PropaGate Learning is the virtual learning environment that you log into in order to access your course.
 It is a place for learning and for discussing topics and progress with your tutors and other students.
 PropaGate Learning allows you to study from home, whilst becoming part of a thriving and enthusiastic learning community.